-An elevated hairline can be surgically advanced as long as not further hair loss is expected.
-Both transgender and cisgender women are good candidtates for this procedure.
-Temporal recession can be reduced and a hairline can be rounded as it is advanced, but deep temporal recession may only be partially imporvbed and may have to followed with some hair grafts to perfect the hairline.
+An elevated hairline can be surgically advanced as long as no further hair loss is expected.
+Serving the Minneapolis and St. Paul community, Omni Cosmetic provides hair restoration through hairline advancement.
+Both transgender and cisgender women are good candidates for this procedure.
+Temporal recession can be reduced, and a hairline can be rounded as it is advanced, but deep temporal recession may only be partially improved and may have to be followed with some hair grafts to perfect the hairline.

-Your surgeon will discuss you goals for a final hairline height and shape.
-They will check your scalp laxity to see how much your hairline will be able to move to make sure they your goals are achievable.
+Your surgeon will discuss your goals for a final hairline height and shape.
+They will check your scalp laxity to see how much your hairline will be able to move to make sure that your hair restoration goals are achievable.
 They will review the expected recovery and the possible complications including numbness and possible temporary hair thinning, or shock loss.
-Shock loss is most common with maximal hairline advancements and is typically temporary, but there is a small chance that it could be long lasting.
+Shock loss is most common with maximal hairline advancements and is typically temporary, but there is a small chance that it could be long-lasting.

-The most significant aspect of recovery is the healing of the scar.
-Initially the scar is very visible.
+The most significant aspect of hair restoration recovery is the healing of the scar.
+Initially, the scar is very visible.
 For most patients it is bright pink to red, and will stay that way for several weeks.
-After the first couple months new hairs will grow through the scar and it will become difficult to see, but this takes patience.
+After the first couple of months, new hairs will grow through the scar, making it difficult to see, but this takes patience.
 The incision also divides the nerves that provide sensation to the top of the head.
-The area above the scar will be very numb for months, but this slowly comes back.
+The area above the scar will be very numb for months, but sensation will slowly return.
 A sensation of tingling or prickling is common, but rarely is it of a significant degree.